-During medical weight loss*, you’ll definitely pay more attention to the foods you eat.
+During medical weight loss, you’ll definitely pay more attention to the foods you eat.
 Along with initially evaluating your daily caloric intake and making adjustments to it, you’ll also make changes to where those calories are coming from.
-In support of your weight loss*, reducing calories from snack foods, fried foods or sugary foods will help.
+In support of your weight loss, reducing calories from snack foods, fried foods or sugary foods will help.
 And mindful eating and eating slower for weight loss is a very useful strategy.

 Instead of eating “junk foods” like these, you’ll be asked to choose healthier foods, getting your daily calories from: